Cisco Routers

 Router Configuration Mode => This mode is used to configure protocols.
 Ex:

-changes the prompt toRouter (config-router)#
+router ripchanges the prompt toRouter (config-router)# -

 VLAN Configuration Mode => This mode is only on switches, but it’s worth mentioning here.
 You would type

-for instance to access features of a VLAN.
+config tand thenvlan 10for instance to access features of a VLAN.
 Routers equipped with Ethernet switch cards will use VLAN Database Configuration Mode which is similar to the switches VLAN Config Mode.
-You would runvlan database
+You would runvlan databaseand thenvlan 10to add vlan 10 to the list. -

 Configuring a router: At the most basic, type a

-or Ctrl+Z to get back to the command prompt.
+?to get a list of commands for each mode.
+You tap the spacebar to seemoreand you typeqor Ctrl+Z to get back to the command prompt.
 The prompt enables tab completion and wildcard completion as well. -

 If you want to configure an interface, you can type

-after the enable and config t prompts.
+interface ?after the enable and config t prompts.
 Most people only use FastEthernet, Serial, and Loopback so don’t be discouraged by the long list.

 Comments